Developmental Tasks

 A Widening Perspective

 The wonders of a widening perspective changes our views on many things.
 Consequently, many find themselves experiencing a midlife crisis, old meanings fade as we shift focus from what we are going to do next to what are we going to do for the rest of my life.
-We may silently proclaim, “wow, so this is it!”
+We may silently proclaim, “Wow, so this is it!”
 Middle adulthood, when we can finally see clearly, is fertile ground for new searches for meaning.
-Old narratives often invite an existential funk—the psychological crisis of tis stage of development.
+Old narratives often invite an existential funkโ€”the psychological crisis of is stage of development.

-We think we know who we are.
-Since, early adulthood our identities began to settle.
-However, middle life leads to revisiting and even rewriting these personal narratives.
-Kailin Burnell and Tara Kuther explain, “the experience of turning points and normative age-related changes in midlife can prompt growth and change in identity.”
-They continue, “midlife changes often trigger reflection, the tendency to look back on accomplishments in light of youthful goals” (2019, p.
+“The experience of turning points and normative age-related changes in midlife can prompt growth and change in identity.
+Midlife changes often trigger reflection, the tendency to look back on accomplishments in light of youthful goals” (Kuther & Burnell 2019, p.
 31).

 In midlife, we have the wider perspective to see what did and did not work.
 Illusions of identity are a little more difficult to hold in the context of a lifetime of experience.
 Some, nonetheless, seem to blindly grasp onto false images of self, doubling down on delusions to soothe emotions against the realities of a broken life.

-Senior (60+ years)
+โ€‹Senior (60+ years)

+Our later life stage has its own challenges.
+We encounter massive life events during these later years.
+Undoubtedly, remaining psychologically and emotionally fit during these transitions challenges resolve and wellbeing (Antonovsky & Sagy, 1990).
 During this stage, we typically experience role changes.
 Positions at work are relinquished to the younger generation, significant daily roles as a parent are lost as children grow and move out.

 This late life stage has the following developmental tasks: